What is Vertebroplasty?

 For two or three days afterwards, you may feel a bit sore where the needle was inserted, but you can treat this with a cold compress.
 You will be able to increase your activity gradually and resume all your regular medications.

-If you are ready to discuss your pain management needs with Dr. Steven Helper, request a consultation today.
+If you are ready to discuss your vertebroplasty needs our board certified surgeons, request a consultation today.
 During your consultation your patient care coordinator will discuss:

 - Your medical history